 New Buy Rating for ZoomInfo Technologies (ZI), the Technology Giant

-In a report released yesterday, Stan Zlotsky from Morgan Stanley maintained a Buy rating on ZoomInfo Technologies (ZI), with a price target of $72.00.
+Morgan Stanley analyst Stan Zlotsky maintained a Buy rating on ZoomInfo Technologies (ZI) yesterday and set a price target of $72.00.
 The company’s shares closed last Tuesday at $53.43.

 According to TipRanks.com, Zlotsky is a 5-star analyst with an average return of 34.2% and a 75.0% success rate.
 Zlotsky covers the Technology sector, focusing on stocks such as BigCommerce Holdings, LiveRamp Holdings, and Coupa Software.